9 Incredibly Useful Websites To Get Hired As A Software Developer

 The growth rate of software developer employment is set to grow by 17 percent.
 That’s a huge difference compared to the average growth rate of 7 percent for all occupations.

 You can probably expect another software developer in the job market every time you boot up your computer.
+And, it’s easier than ever to become a software engineer in Singapore.
 So, how do you get yourself noticed with your newly minted certificate?

 Started in 2012, HackerRank is a platform that provides competitive programming challenges as the means to getting hired.
 Applicants have to submit their solutions, and the winner is decided based on the accuracy and speed of the submission.
 So you get hired because of your awesome coding skills instead of the way you word your resume.